thelia/thelia.github.io/documentation/loop/title.md

     - {name: "id", description: "A single or a list of title ids.", example: "id=\"2\", id=\"1,4,7\""}

 outputs :
-    - {name: "#ID", description: "the title id"}
+    - {name: "$ID", description: "the title id"}
-    - {name: "#SHORT", description: "the short title"}
+    - {name: "$SHORT", description: "the short title"}
-    - {name: "#LONG", description: "the full title"}
+    - {name: "$LONG", description: "the full title"}
-    - {name: "#DEFAULT", description: "return if the title is by default title"}
+    - {name: "$DEFAULT", description: "return if the title is by default title"}
-    - {name: "lang", description: "A lang id", example: "lang=\"1\""}
-    - {name: "#POSITION", description: "the title position"}
+    - {name: "$POSITION", description: "the title position"}
 ---